post-programming/information-physics/README.md

 <br/>
 <br/>
 <p>
-Something, there are many forces and particles of Physics, appendix of those will trance <b> INFORMATION FORCE </b> noting masquaredes tripping <b> MATHEMATICS. <b/>
+Something, how to be many forces and particles of Physics, appendix of those will trance <b> INFORMATION FORCE </b> noting masquaredes tripping <b> MATHEMATICS. <b/>
 </p>